Chas' Crazy Creations

 Do you want a green lawn?
 Today, I'm going to share how we take care of our lawn with you from mowing, dead spots, weeds, and watering!

 This post is in collaboration with Worx.
 All thoughts and opinions are my own.
-A big thanks to Worx for providing me the Landroid Power Share Robotic Lawn Mower.
+A big thanks to Worx for providing me with the Landroid Power Share Robotic Lawn Mower.

 Here's a picture of our yard.
 It's a big lot and it always needs work - don't they all?
 We have fescue grass which is better in our dry Colorado environment.
 Plus wait until you see the new Worx Landroid mower we got - it's a robot and saves us a ton of time!
 We started by staking the wire around the perimeter of our yard for our mower so it knows where to stop.